exclaimgames/exclaimgames.github.io/_pages/in-development.md

 <i class="fa fa-users" style="color:#03989e;"></i> 2-6 players | <i class="fa fa-stopwatch" style="color:#03989e;"></i> 15 mins | <i class="fa fa-birthday-cake" style="color:#03989e;"></i> 6+

 Compete to win hands using beautifully designed cards based on days of the year.
 A strategic trick-taking game with an innovative blackjack-style twist.
-Gives kids some basic addition skills, as well as some interesting facts about the calendar.
+Kids will get some interesting facts about the calendar, and a chance to fine-tune their basic addition skills.

-## World Cup Draw
+## Group of Death

 {% include figure image_path="/assets/images/world-cup-mockup.png" alt="world cup card game mockup"  %}

 <i class="fa fa-users" style="color:#03989e;"></i> 2-8 players | <i class="fa fa-stopwatch" style="color:#03989e;"></i> 20 mins | <i class="fa fa-birthday-cake" style="color:#03989e;"></i> 8+

-Football, football, football.
-Aim is to build the strongest group of 4 - the group of death.
-Hand needs to have one from each pot, and no more than 2 from the same region.
-Get on it Steve.
+Every four years, eyes around the globe tune in to see who's playing who in football's World Cup.
+Everyone wants to avoid the other big teams, but the aim of this game is to bring them together to create a hand that offers the ultimate tough test.

 ## Get free game prototypes